BDX-town/Akkoma/FEDERATION.md

 #### HTTP Signatures
 All AP S2S POST requests to Akkoma instances MUST be signed.
 Depending on instance configuration the same may be true for GET requests.

+### FEP-c16b: Formatting MFM functions

+The optional extension term `htmlMfm` is currently not used.

 ## Nodeinfo